olivia-johnson/FluctuatingSelectionNe/README.md

 ### Examining and fitting allele frequency trajectories

+The output of the allele frequency simulations are used in [allele_analysis.R](allele_analysis.R).
+This script compiles the output files, analyses the allele frequency trajectories in comparison to the parameters of the simulations, and fits multiple regression models to obtain empirically-derived parameters for the following whole genome simulations.

 ### Genome-wide simulations

 To run constant population size simulations use the following code,